A top 5 public university with more than 200 majors, Purdue delivers a hands-on learning experience and a world-class degree.

 No wonder Purdue students get a whopping 340% more on-campus job interviews, on average, than students at other universities.
 In fact, The Wall Street Journal ranks Purdue #4 in the nation when it comes to preparing students for the workforce.

 It’s true.
 Purdue grads are sought-after.
-According to Purdue’s Center for Career Opportunities—itself ranked #3 in the nation—93% of Purdue’s 2014 grads who are seeking employment have landed a job, and 94% who want to continue their education are in graduate or professional school.
+According to Purdue’s Center for Career Opportunities—itself ranked #3 in the nation—93% of Purdue’s 2015 grads who were seeking employment landed a job, and 90% who wanted to continue their education are in graduate or professional school.

 According to the neuroscience research company Lumosity, West Lafayette is the #3 smartest American city.
 And if you’re needing a big-city fix, Chicago and Indianapolis are both within easy driving distance.